Our Research Portfolio

 Sadly, our funding capacity each year is relatively limited, which means that promising applications have to be rejected.
 Your donation, no matter how large or small, will help us to fund as much excellent research as possible in the future!

 Grant winner 2017 ‘This project will investigate a flexible and self-regulated gene therapy approach to stop seizures.
-We will use seizures to stop seizures and this can potentially be a huge improvement for the treatment of intractable (drug-resistant) epilepsies.
-This fellowship will allow me to combine many years of study into the causes of network activity to develop a new read more
+This fellowship will allow me to combine many years of study into the causes of network activity to develop a new treatment to stop seizures.’
+Dr Gabriele Lignani (pictured) Grant type: Fellowship award Principal investigator: Dr Gabriele Lignani Institution: University College London Amount: £246,650 Duration: 36 months Scientific read more

 Grant winner 2017 ‘Surprisingly little remains known about the contribution of different cell types in the generation of seizures.
 While the conventional view is that seizure onset and maintenance are associated with failed inhibitory control of network excitability, some studies point that hyperactivity of interneurons may paradoxically play a role in the generation of pathological epileptiform discharges.
 Since many antiepileptic read more